ClueLang/Clue/README.md

   //code
 } until x;
 ```
+**WIP: The first way of writing loop until loops may be reused for another type of loops in the future**

 ### Loop loops
 These loops with a funny name will iterate forever until something external (like `break`) ends the loop: